gwadej/star_fury_model/README.md

 ### starfury.scad

-This file cbrings together all of the definitions and declares the individual *plates* to be constructed.
-To build a given stl file, change the *plate* variable to have one of the defined values.
-The Makefile will construct each of the output stl files.
+This file brings together all of the definitions and declares the individual *plates* to be constructed.
+To build a given STL file, change the *plate* variable to have one of the defined values.
+The Makefile will construct each of the output STL files.

 ### baffle.scad